awsdocs/amazon-sqs-developer-guide/doc_source/getting-started.md

 Acknowledged: ID:4example-aa0e-403f-b6df-5e02example5
 ```

-## Using Unordered Acknowledge Mode<a name="using-unordered-acknowledge-mode"></a>
+## Using unordered acknowledge mode<a name="using-unordered-acknowledge-mode"></a>

 When using `CLIENT_ACKNOWLEDGE` mode, all messages received before an explicitly\-acknowledged message are acknowledged automatically\.
-For more information, see [Using Client Acknowledge Mode](#using-client-acknowledge-mode)\.
+For more information, see [Using client acknowledge mode](#using-client-acknowledge-mode)\.

 The Amazon SQS Java Messaging Library provides another acknowledgement mode\.
 When using `UNORDERED_ACKNOWLEDGE` mode, all received messages must be individually and explicitly acknowledged by the client, regardless of their reception order\.
 To do this, create a session with `UNORDERED_ACKNOWLEDGE` mode\.